 When we talk about recruitment, we talk about finding people who have skills for your company.
-That could be someone with technical expertise or someone with good people skills.
+There are recruitment agencies like Boardsi that help find top level executives for a company.

 When companies recruit, they usually do this by advertising their jobs on websites.
 They may even advertise these positions within their organization.